johannes-qvarford/johannes-qvarford.github.io/README.md

 # Local Deployment

-Just run `npm run dev` to build and deploy the site locally.
+Just run `nvm use && npm install && npm run dev` to build and deploy the site locally.

 You should now be able to visit the site at http://localhost:3000.